nadirabid/exercise_parser/README.md

 ####  Now

 - [ ] Get/save profile picture from server
-- [ ] Workout date should not be optional
-- [ ] Time elapsed should not be optional
 - [ ] WorkoutEditor: add on text change - re resolve the exercise w/ some debounce
 - [ ] When app reopens - verify if app is still authenticated
 - [ ] Exercise search????
 BIG IFF